ballerina-platform/ballerina-dev-website/spec/graphql/spec.md

 ## 1. Overview

 The Ballerina language provides first-class support for writing network-oriented programs.
-The GraphQL Ballerina library uses these language constructs and creates the programming model to produce/consume GraphQL APIs.
+The GraphQL standard Library uses these language constructs and creates the programming model to produce/consume GraphQL APIs.

-The GraphQL Ballerina library is designed to work with [GraphQL specification](https://spec.graphql.org).
+The GraphQL standard Library is designed to work with [GraphQL specification](https://spec.graphql.org).
 There are two main approaches when writing GraphQL APIs.
 The schema-first approach and the code-first approach.
-The Ballerina GraphQL Ballerina library uses the code-first first approach to write GraphQL APIs.
+The Ballerina GraphQL standard Library uses the code-first first approach to write GraphQL APIs.
 This means no GraphQL schema is required to create a GraphQL service.

 In addition to functional requirements, this library deals with none functional requirements such as security.
 Each requirement is discussed in detail in the coming sections.